oven-sh/bun/README.md

 ## Troubleshooting

-### Bun not running on an M1 (or Apple Silicon)
+### bun not running on an M1 (or Apple Silicon)

 If you see a message like this

 > [1] 28447 killed bun create next ./test

 It most likely means you’re running bun’s x64 version on Apple Silicon.
 This happens if bun is running via Rosetta.
-Rosetta is unable to emulate AVX2 instructions, which Bun indirectly uses.
+Rosetta is unable to emulate AVX2 instructions, which bun indirectly uses.

-The fix is to ensure you installed a version of Bun built for Apple Silicon.
+The fix is to ensure you installed a version of bun built for Apple Silicon.

 ### error: Unexpected